Female Pattern, Genetic & Hereditary Hair Loss

 What is Female Pattern Hair Loss?

 Genetics form the biological framework of who we are, and it makes every one of us unique.
-But did you know genetics is also the leading cause of women’s hair loss?
+But did you know genetic hair loss in females is also the leading cause of women’s hair loss?
 Genetics account for 50% of hair loss cases.
-Hereditary Hair Loss, also called Female Pattern Hair Loss (FPHL), is a condition in which some women have a genetic predisposition to hair loss.
+Hereditary hair loss in females, also called Female Pattern Hair Loss (FPHL), is a condition in which some women have a genetic predisposition to hair loss.
 FPHL is a form of Alopecia, identified in the medical community as Androgenetic Alopecia.
 While most women don’t show signs or symptoms until around 40, it can start as early as 12-years-old.

 Most sources estimate that 10% of women suffer from hair loss, yet these figures have recently increased to near 20%, as per the American Hair Loss Association.
 Why are so many women affected by FPHL, and is it a treatable condition?
 Hair loss is a serious issue that takes an emotional toll.
 With the right knowledge, resources, and education, you are one step closer to understanding genetic hair loss and discovering solutions to help you fall in love with your hair again.